 台灣東洋國際儀表股份有限公司 Listed by direwolf Ransomware Group

 On August 25, 2025, Taiwan-based Tetragon International Instrument Co., Ltd. appeared on the leak site of the direwolf ransomware group.
-The company, formally known as 台灣東洋國際儀表股份有限公司, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose personal or corporate data was stored in those systems may now be at risk.
+The company, formally known as 台灣東洋國際儀表股份有限公司, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose personal or corporate data was stored in those systems may now be at risk.

 Public reporting indicates that direwolf listed Tetragon after the company apparently declined to pay a ransom demand.
 The attackers published a sample of the stolen data on their dark-web leak site, accessible only via Tor.
 Available reporting describes the exposed material as internal files, though the precise volume and full contents have not been independently verified by third parties.
 No customer count or employee headcount has been released by the company or the attackers.